Metropolitan-Council/growing.shade/inst/app/www/faq.md

 satellite imagery using a machine learning method rather than collecting on-the-ground data.
 More information is given in the “methods” tab.

+**Q. Is it possible to get the type of information Growing Shade provides for other areas?
+Is it possible to get historic data about the tree canopy from Growing Shade?** <span style="line-height: .1;"><br></span> A. Right now the focus of Growing Shade is on current conditions within the 7-county Twin Cities metro.
+We do have future updates and new features of this tool planned, but cannot ensure that any updates will meet specific needs.
+Please look to the “resources” tab to see if another product might meet your needs, and thank you for your interest and understanding.

 <br> <br><br><br><br>